OffchainLabs/nitro/changelog/dependabot-4635.md

 ### Ignored
-- Bump rand from 0.8.5 to 0.9.3 in /crates/tools/stylus_benchmark
+- Bump rand and pcg dependencies to the latest version